FanGraphs Logo

 Their projections from here on out are calling for higher walk rates which in turn raises the WHIP and lowers the K/BB.
 This means more baserunners will reach and their barometric success (such as ERA) will be determined by an ability to strand them.
 There are plenty of “if’s” that must be met for the Twins to sustain their success and have a legitimate shot at winning the division, but I don’t consider it to be out of reach.
 Baker, Blackburn, and Slowey might not be the most well-known, or most exciting pitchers in all of baseball, but they have definitely been solid performers expected to continue producing at a quality level, most likely under the radar.

 Eric is an accountant and statistical analyst from Philadelphia.
-He is also the co-creator of Brotherly Glove and can be found here on Twitter.
+He also covers the Phillies at Phillies Nation and can be found here on Twitter.

 With all due respect, why does Bonser even get a mention as a Twins starter considering he’s been relegated to mop-up duty since the beginning of June?